The Brooklyn Exponent

 The Brooklyn Exponent is a weekly newspaper serving the communities in and around Brooklyn, Michigan and the Irish hills, Michigan.
+The paper also covers Irish Hills, Cement City, Michigan, Clark Lake, Michigan and Napoleon, Michigan areas.

 History

 The Brooklyn Exponent was started on September 1, 1881 by Charles Clough.
 It was a five-column quarto, and independent on all public questions.
 It aimed to give a fair mention of local happenings, together with general international news.
 At his death on September 30, 1884, his widow, Ethlyn, took over the business and ran the newspaper for eighteen years.
-The paper covered the Brooklyn are, as well as the general Irish Hills, Cement City, Michigan, Clark Lake, Michigan and Napoleon, Michigan areas.

 In June 1965, The Brooklyn Exponent changed its production format from broadsheet to tabloid, and expanded its coverage to the Addison, Michigan, Onsted, Michigan, Manitou Beach, Michigan and Somerset, Michigan communities.
 Following the closing of the Grass Lake Times in 2021, the Exponent further expanded its coverage area to include the community of Grass Lake.

-As of 2022, the weekly, paid circulation newspaper is owned by The Schepeler Corporation.
-Matt Schepeler is the publisher of the Brooklyn Exponent.
+Matt Schepeler’s family published the paper for 66 years.
+In 2026, the paper was sold to businessman Rex Crist, owner of Meadowbrook Media.